-This program of study requires the completion of 36 graduate credit hours.
-Included as an integral component of the program is a six (6) credit hour Applied Educational Internship in a school setting.
+This Program of Study requires the completion of 36 graduate credit hours.
+Included as an integral component of the program is a 6-credit hour Applied Educational setting.

 Students are required to:

-1. Take and pass the Comprehensive Exam, after completing 24 credit hours.
+Pass the Comprehensive Exam after completion of 24 credit hours.
 This capstone requirement is designed to provide students an opportunity to demonstrate their ability to conceptualize and critically analyze the content knowledge.

-Complete 240 hours of internship in K-12 setting, and submit and present their internship portfolio comprising artifacts collected as a part of their internship activities and experience before a panel of faculty.
-This internship experience represents a synthesis of key content and high impact field-based experiences extended over time that result in the intern’s demonstration of professional knowledge, skills, and dispositions articulated in the ELCC Building Level Standards, and, most importantly, intern’s success in improving student achievement within a school.
+Complete 240 hours of internship at the approved placement site and submit and present their internship portfolio comprising artifacts collected as a part of their internship activities and experience before a panel of the faculty.
+This internship experience represents a synthesis of key content and high-impact field-based experiences extended over time that result in the intern’s demonstration of professional knowledge, skills, and dispositions articulated in the NELP Building Level Standards, and, most importantly, the intern’s success in improving student achievement within a school.

-Applicants who have earned a grade of “B” or higher in graduate courses taken at an accredited institution and related to their proposed program of study can request consideration for transfer of credit.
+Applicants who have earned a grade of “B” or higher in graduate courses taken at an accredited institution and related to their proposed Program of Study can request consideration for transfer of credit.
 These courses will be evaluated on an individual basis by the respective Graduate Program.
-Applicants admitted to master’s degree graduate programs may transfer a maximum of nine (9) graduate credits from another accredited institution toward the master’s degree provided these credits have not been used to meet the requirements of a degree previously earned.
+Applicants admitted to master’s degree graduate programs may transfer a maximum of 9 graduate credits from another accredited institution toward the master’s degree provided these credits have not been used to meet the requirements of a degree previously earned.

 PROGRAM FACULTY PROFILE

-Education department’s distinguished faculty members include nationally and internationally known authors, researchers and academicians.
+The Department of Education’s distinguished faculty members include nationally and internationally known authors, researchers, and academicians.
 The faculty members have achieved notable distinction in their respective fields.
 The faculty combines academic expertise with direct experiences in the field of education.
-Their knowledge, skills and experience enables them to offer practical guidance and mentorship, helping students adapt to the professional world and make wise career choices.
+Their knowledge, skills and experience enable them to offer practical guidance and mentorship, helping students adapt to the professional world and make wise career choices.

 Dr. Joseph Falodun, Associate Professor